pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

 let btrue = a => b => a;
 let bfalse = a => b => b;
 ```
-We use `btrue` and `bfalse` as function names instead of `true` and `false` to avoid conflicts with existing function definitions in the standard library of JavaScript.
+We use `btrue` and `bfalse` as function names instead of `true` and `false` to avoid conflicts with existing definitions in the standard library of JavaScript.
 Notice that `btrue` and `bfalse` are defined as functions.
-So if some Boolean expression gives back either of them as a value, there is actually nothing for us to "see".
-But at some point we want to see the outcome of a calculation, so to do that we apply the following trick when executing the code in a REPL:
+So if some Boolean expression gives back either of them as a value, there is actually nothing for us to "see", since a function needs to be applied before a value can be calculated which can be shown on the terminal.
+But we want to know which Boolean was returned, so to do that we apply the following trick when executing the code in a REPL:
 ```javascript
 > btrue(1)(0);
 1